devx-cafe/git-phlow/docs/documentation.md

 **description**

-creates git alias' for phlow commands, so it is no longer necessary to write `phlow` before every command. e.g. `git workon 42`
+mkalias will create git alias's for phlow commands, so it is no longer necessary to write `phlow` before every command. e.g. `git workon 42`

 ### web
 ```